 - Parent(s) or guardian(s) may access midterm and final grades on Banweb with the appropriate guest access.

-- Every year we have a few students who opt to enroll in both programs.
+- Every year we have students who opt to enroll in both programs.

 - Students may decide if ExSEL resources would be a helpful addition to the learning community support, and if so, they must take UN 1000 in lieu of UN 1010 (the learning community required course).